dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     b.
 Mutable `ref` parameters with ref assignable `ref` fields
     c.
 Assignable `ref` params or `ref` fields pointing to `ref struct` (consider recursively)
 2. Look at the call site
     a.
-Identify the escape scopes that line up with the locations identified above
+Identify the contexts that line up with the locations identified above
     b.
-Identify the escape scopes of all inputs to the method that are returnable (don't line up with `scoped` parameters)
+Identify the contexts of all inputs to the method that are returnable (don't line up with `scoped` parameters)

 If any value in 2.b is smaller than 2.a then the method call must be illegal.
 Let's look at a few examples to illustrate the rules: